threadgoldc/ml_ops/README.md

-# Hemloc
-## A high-End Enviornment for MLOps in the Cloud
+# Hemloc: A high-End Enviornment for MLOps in the Cloud

 Hemloc provides a Amazon Web Services (AWS) based platform for machine learning practitioners to automatically train, host and deploy machine learning models in a reliable way, translating the entire machine learning pipeline into code.

-## Configurations
-Set up your Hemloc platform within a few minutes:
+## Configurations: set up your Hemloc platform within a few minutes:

 1. ```git clone https://github.com/threadgoldc/ml_ops.git```

-2. Create an Anaconda or Venv environment:
-### Anaconda
+### Using Anaconda
 ```conda env create -f environment.yml```
 ```conda activate hemloc```

-### Plain Python/Venv
+### Using Venv
 ```sudo pip install virtualenv```
 ```virtualenv ~/hemloc --no-site-packages```
 ```~/hemloc/bin/pip install -r requirements.txt```

 ### Pipeline:
 1. Make sure you have a AWS account.
 If you do not have one yet, follow the instructions here: https://aws.amazon.com/getting-started/